 The College has limited funds available to help those in residence who suffer hardship arising from unexpected financial difficulties.
-Applications for these grants should be made to the College Accountant by emailing financial.support@bnc.ox.ac.uk in the first instance.
+Applications for these grants should be made either by completing a form on the submission portal or to the College Accountant by emailing financial.support@bnc.ox.ac.uk.
 Students applying for financial support from College are expected to have applied for means-tested maintenance funding, but consideration will be given to cases where particular circumstances apply.